signageos/smil-player/docs/documentation.md

 asserts.
 Unit tests are using mocks in JSON or SMIL format which are stored is same folders as tested functionality.
 Complex tests for front-end part of application and media playing are missing for now.

+## How to develop
+1. First you need to create signageOs account at https://www.signageos.io/
+2. With account, you can access detailed documentation here https://docs.signageos.io/knowledge-base/setup-developer-environment
+3. How to run this project:
+    1. install node modules => __npm install__
+    2. build application => __npm run prepare__, this will create dist folder with compiled source code
+    3. run application => __npm start__
+    4. steps above should complete without any error, your application is running on __http://your.pc.ip.address:8090__

 ## Debugging
 It is possible to turn on debug messages using browser dev console.
 Type in __localStorage.debug = '@signageos/smil-player:*'__ for debugging all modules, if you wish to debug specific component, replace wildcard with the name of the component